httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # Security Considerations

-Information about a cache's content can be used to infer the activity of those using it.
-Generally, access to sensitive information in a cache is limited to those who are authorised to access that information (using a variety of techniques), so this does not represent an attack vector in the general sense.
+Attackers can use the information in Cache-Status to probe the behaviour of the cache (and other components), and infer the activity of those using the cache.
+The Cache-Status header field may not create these risks on its own, but can assist attackers in exploiting them.

-However, if the Cache-Status header field is exposed to parties who are not authorised to obtain the response it occurs within, it could expose information about that data.
+For example, knowing if a cache has stored a response can help an attacker execute a timing attack on sensitive data.
+Exposing the cache key can help an attacker understand modifications to the cache key, which may assist cache poisoning attacks.
+See {{ENTANGLE}} for details.

-For example, if an attacker were able to obtain the Cache-Status header field from a response containing sensitive information and access were limited to one person (or limited set of people), they could determine whether that information had been accessed before.
-This is similar to the information exposed by various timing attacks, but is arguably more reliable, since the cache is directly reporting its state.
+The underlying risks can be mitigated with a variety of techniques (e.g., use of encryption and authentication; avoiding the inclusion of attacker-controlled data in the cache key), depending on their exact nature.

-Mitigations include use of encryption (e.g., TLS {{?RFC8446}})) to protect the response, and careful controls over access to response header fields (as are present in the Web platform).
-When in doubt, the Cache-Status header field can be omitted.
+To avoid assisting such attacks, the Cache-Status header field can be omitted, only sent when the client is authorized to receive it, or only send sensitive information (e.g., the key parameter) when the client is authorized.

 --- back